in-mai-space/in-mai-space.github.io/README.md

 * Cursor using blend mode
 * Toggle that change between dark and bright mode
 * Animation as user scrolls through
+* View on smaller devices different from laptop

 **REFERENCE & CREDITS**